Femme-js/Hoaxify/README.md

 ### 💥 How to Contribute ?
 <img src="https://media.giphy.com/media/1xOe0qgiYLYWE6pkki/giphy.gif" width="40%"><br>
-- If you wish to contribute kindly check the [CONTRIBUTION.md](https://github.com/Femme-js/Hoaxify/blob/master/CONTRIBUTION.md)🤝
+- If you wish to contribute kindly check the [Contribution Guidelines](https://github.com/Femme-js/Hoaxify/blob/master/CONTRIBUTION.md)🤝
-- Also checkout Code of conduct of this project [here](https://github.com/Femme-js/Hoaxify/blob/master/CODE_OF_CONDUCT.md)🤝
+- Also checkout [Code of Conduct](https://github.com/Femme-js/Hoaxify/blob/master/CODE_OF_CONDUCT.md) of this project.🤝